-- 1. Determination of normality and molarity of some solutions using acid base titration method. - 2. pH determination of some solution employing universal indicators. - 3.
+- 1. Determination of normality and molarity of some solutions using acid base titration method. - 2.
+PH determination of some solution employing universal indicators. - 3.
 Determination of acid value of a given oil sample. - 4.
 UV-Vis. study of some commercially available metallic compound having biological relevance. - 5.
 FT-IR study of glucose and glucosamine-HCl. - 6.
 Separation and identification of functional groups using some chemical reagents. - 7.
 Comparative analysis of transference number of two metal-ions chromatographically (paper chromatography).

-- Use basic experiments for chemical analysis involved in engineering and technology. - Identify the functional groups and composition of substances.
+- After completion of course, the students will be able to: - Use basic experiments for chemical analysis involved in engineering and technology. - Identify the functional groups and composition of substances.